Actions

 Try every option below in order.
 If earlier option does not work - move on to the next option.
 If you chose an option but it ended up not implement the action correctly - move on to the next option.

 • If the action potentially matches one of the Data Collection methods (i.e. list, create, etc) - find the corresponding data collection for the current integration and see if it has the corresponding method.
-If found - use the corresponding action type (i.e. list-data-records, create-data-record, etc)
+If found - use the corresponding function type (i.e. list-data-records, create-data-record, etc)

 • Check if data collection and method have all the necessary inputs/outputs.
 If not - ignore this option.